tylerneylon/small_notes/mind_model/mind_model.md

 consciousness as nothing more than a collection of these features.

-You probably have your own idea about this nebulous word, and that's fine --- there's no need for agreement, just for clear communication.
+You probably have your own idea about this nebulous word, and that's fine --- we don't need to agree on a definition, we just want to communicate clearly.
-The kind of consciousness I'm interested in is *personhood* --- the behavior and internal experiences that make us people.
+The kind of consciousness I'm interested in is *personhood* --- the behavior and experiences that make us people.
 Of course, even that description is unfair to animals, because (for example) dogs have their own variant of consciousness, and we (perhaps unfairly) don't include dogs when we use the word *people*.
-So my adjusted concept is: The mental workings of people as a list of features that could apply to any agent.
+So my adjusted concept is: The mental workings of people as a list of features that could apply to other agents.

 I've deliberately chosen a round-about definition because I'm focusing on my
 goal: to extend the idea of personhood to other kinds of minds.
 If I were to give you a precise definition without mentioning personhood, then I could get some detail wrong and you wouldn't know how to fix it.
 I want this article to be correction-friendly by clearly sharing my goals along the way.
+There's vagueness in the concept of *personhood*; I'm not trying to solve that vagueness in this article.
+Rather, I'm presenting a mind model and suggesting it's a step toward digital minds which may one day be peers of our own.

 ## Subjection Experience

+Up until now,
+I've focused on four specific
+features of minds:
-Up until here, I have at least listed a few key features of the minds of people: agency, learning, thinking, and introspection.
+agency, learning, thinking, and introspection.
 I think there are more features (such as the ability to speak a language), but I've focused on the features that large language models currently lack.